 The African Arts and Culture Community Contributor Society was founded by Pulchérie Mboussi in October 2012 to promote, celebrate, and support members of the Black Community.
 An immigrant from Cameroon, she has earned a strong reputation as a community leader, committed to advocating for and acting as an Ambassador of African and Caribbean culture.

 The Black-Led, Black-Serving society is an art and cultural organization whose main mandate is to advance awareness and understanding of the richness and diversity of African culture and traditions through the promotion of a broad range of cultural, educational, and artistic activities, events, and programs.
 They have been advocating for the International Decade for People of African Descent since 2017.

-For Black History Month 2021, they are holding a Symposium on February 4 – 6, as well as other events and performances throughout the month.
-One of these events is Issamba – A Journey Through African-Rooted Rhythms on February 20.
+For Black History Month 2022, they are holding a “Representation Matter” zoom conversation on February 4 @7pm, as well as other events.
 If you would like to RSVP to their Black History Month events, follow this link and celebrate the many achievements and contributions of Black Canadians in the present and the past!

 You can check out their website’s event calendar for more information about this conversation!

 Chunky Kitchen Cafe is a wonderful business downtown Victoria, run by Chef Nicolas “Chunky” Onwaeze.
 Chef Chunky has lived and worked in twenty-two countries and has used cuisine from all over the world to create his menu.
 The cafe came into being because of the chef’s passion for bringing food to people.
 He recalls something his dad told him, “Do what other people don’t do.”
 He wanted to share his love for cooking with downtown Victoria and believes that good food should be affordable.
 From Jambalaya to Ratatouille to Butter Chicken, there is something for everyone on this diverse and delicious meal!